fxys/fxys.github.io/README.md

 # Placeholder website

-Will be updated in the future.
+This was a practice of implementing an autobiographical number algorithm.
+Website will be updated in the future.